tyrabe/demo_projects/README.md

 # Interview Prep

-- This repository is a compilation of a few direct questions I recieved on some interview prep guides
+- This repository is a compilation of some potential interview question or some interview questions that I actually recieved

+### Notebooks
+- Load Data into Snowflake
+-   Brief demo of how I would take some data and programatically load into Snowflake database